 Why Is the Dow Jones Industrial Average Considered Outdated?

-- Explained the way the value of the DJIA is calculated using a formula based on the nominal share price of its components rather than another metric such as market capitalization or enterprise value;
+- The value of the DJIA is calculated using a formula based on the nominal share price of its components rather than another metric such as market capitalization or enterprise value;

-- Dispelled some myths about the historical performance of the stock market index, a few of which I’ve subsequently explained elsewhere on The Balance and my personal blog.
-For example, if it weren’t for a mathematical error that occurred early in the history of the Dow that understated performance, the DJIA would presently be at 30,000, not the 20,000 record it recently shattered.
+- Some myths about the historical performance of the stock market index, if it weren’t for a mathematical error that occurred early in the history of the Dow that understated performance, the DJIA would presently be at 30,000, not the 20,000 record it recently shattered.
 Likewise, if the editors of The Wall Street Journal had not decided to remove International Business Machines (IBM) from the index components only to add it back in years and years later, the Dow Jones Industrial Average would be roughly twice its current value.
 Yet another example is the oft-repeated myth, usually tied to people talking about survivorship bias without understanding the specifics of that phenomenon, that a large majority of the original components of the Dow Jones Industrial Average ended up failing, which is anything but the truth.
 Through mergers and acquisitions, a buy and hold investor who acquired the original Dow and sat on his or her behind experienced perfectly satisfactory returns on an aggregate basis and ended up with a perfectly fine portfolio.

-Interestingly, you also learned that despite its significant flaws, over the long-term, the Dow Jones Industrial Average has had an interesting habit of beating the S&P 500 which is theoretically better designed despite what I consider to be its own significant methodology flaws as presently constructed.
+Interestingly, despite its significant flaws, over the long-term, the Dow Jones Industrial Average has had an interesting habit of beating the S&P 500 which is theoretically better designed despite what some consider to be its own significant methodological flaws as presently constructed.

-Next, Let’s Examine the Short-Comings of the Dow Jones Industrial Average on a Case-By-Case Basis
+Let’s examine the short-comings of the Dow on a case-by-case basis

 To better understand the criticisms of the Dow Jones Industrial Average, it can be to our benefit to walk through them individually.